 And finally, it is worth highlighting the importance of simplification to avoid that both the software and the development process are not too complex.

 The advantages of using agile methodologies for software development are overwhelming compared to other previously used methodologies.
 Companies increasingly use them for the savings they provide both in time, costs, and the improvement in team members’ motivation, which translates into a work of higher quality and efficiency.

 For its part, the development process is also positively affected thanks to the use of these methodologies.
-The flexibility in the processes, the constant feedback with the client throughout the development, and the interactions both between team members and with the client help projects to significantly increase their quality, making it possible to eliminate unnecessary characteristics, and to be perceived errors or problems more quickly.
+The flexibility in the processes, the constant feedback with the client throughout the development, and the interactions both between team members and with the client help projects to significantly increase their quality, making it possible to eliminate unnecessary characteristics, and perceived errors or problems more quickly.

 Most used Agile Methodologies.

-There are various choices, but the most widely used are extreme programming ( XP), Scrum, and Kanban, all of which are influenced by the pattern set out in the Agile Manifesto by several writers who set out the 12 principles of agile software.
+There are various choices, but the most widely used are extreme programming ( XP), Scrum, and Kanban, all of which are influenced by the pattern set out in the Agile Manifesto by several writers who lay out the 12 principles of agile software.